Legends profile: Robert Parish

 “He’s probably the best medium-range shooting big man in the history of the game,” said Hall of Famer Bill Walton, who was Parish’s backup in the Celtics’ 1986 championship season.

 Parish, who was nicknamed “Chief” by Celtics teammate Cedric Maxwell after a character from the film “One Flew Over the Cuckoo’s Nest,” played college ball at Centenary in his hometown of Shreveport, La.
-He was chosen in the first round of the 1976 NBA Draft by the Golden State Warriors after posting four-year college averages of 21.6 points and 16.9 rebounds per game.
+He was chosen in the first round of the 1976 NBA Draft by the Golden State Warriors after posting four-year college averages of 21.6 points and 16.9 rebounds.

 The Warriors traded Parish to Boston in 1980, and he enjoyed a remarkable 14-year run with the Celtics.
 In his tenure with the club, the Celtics went to the playoffs 13 times, won nine Atlantic Division titles, reached The Finals five times and came away with three championships.

 Parish played in the All-Star Game nine times, finished among the top 10 in the league in field goal percentage for six consecutive seasons, topped 10 rebounds per game in eight seasons and averaged better than 15 points in nine campaigns.
-In 1981-82 he recorded a career-high average of 19.9 ppg and he averaged a career-best 12.5 rpg in 1988-89.
+In 1981-82 he recorded a career-high average of 19.9 points and he averaged a career-best 12.5 rebounds in 1988-89.

 He signed as a free agent with the Charlotte Hornets in 1994, lending veteran experience to a young team on the rise.
 He played two seasons with the Hornets, passing Kareem Abdul-Jabbar to become the league’s all-time leader in games played in 1996.
 Before the 1996-97 season he signed with Chicago as a free agent and got another championship ring when the Bulls won 69 games and the NBA crown.